Aseman-Land/Meikade/README.md

 qmake -r ..
 make
 ```
 and after building it, execute it from the build directory.
-That's it you did it! :)
+That's it.
+You did it! :)

-*Note* that to disable subscription feature on your build, just pass `CONFIG+=disable-subscription` config to qmake command.
+> **NOTE**: to disable subscription feature on your build, just pass `CONFIG+=disable-subscription` config to qmake command.

 ---
 Meikade is built using C++ & Qt.